-4. The Committee welcomes the measures taken by the State party, since the last Concluding Observations, to review domestic laws and policies and harmonize them with the Convention.

-5. The Committee welcomes in particular the legislative and policy measures taken to promote the rights of persons with disabilities, namely:

-- The Second Protection of Adults Act of 2018; - The Amendment to the Federal Disability Equality Act (Bundes-Behindertengleichstellungsgesetz); - The National Action Plan on Disability for the period 2022 2030, adopted in July 2022; - The Inclusion Package of 2017; - The Federal Act on Accessibility Requirements for Products and Services (Bundesgesetz über Barrierefreiheitsanforderungen für Produkte und
+- 4. The Committee welcomes the measures taken by the State party, following the recommendations of the Committee contained in its concluding observations on the initial report of the State party,4 to review domestic laws and policies and harmonize them with the Convention. - 5.
+The Committee welcomes in particular the legislative and policy measures taken to promote the rights of persons with disabilities, namely: - (a) The entry into force, in July 2018, of the second Protection of Adults Act; - (b) The amendment to the Federal Disability Equality Act; - (c) The adoption, in July 2022, of the National Action Plan on Disability for the period 2022-2030; - (d) The adoption of the Inclusion Package in 2017; - (e) The adoption, in July 2023, of the Federal Act on Accessibility Requirements for Products and Services, which will enter into force on 28 June 2025.

+^{} Second reissue for technical reasons (26 October 2023).